jamesw1892/OPAQUE/poc/README.md

 ## Usage

+Before first use, download the submodules and run `make setup` to copy necessary files from them into this directory.

 1. Decide on the socket for the server (IP address and port number) and change this at the top of `server.sage`.
 If client and server are on the same device then leave as the default which uses `localhost:1337`
 1. Run `make runserver` on the device acting as the server
 1. Run the client on the device acting as the client: